Grace O'Connell

 Grace D. O'Connell is an American biomechanical engineer known for her research on the biomechanics of the human spine, on the degeneration and regeneration of spinal tissue, and on the comparison of its properties with the spines of animals used in the study of lumbar disc disease.
-She is an associate professor of mechanical engineering at the University of California, Berkeley, where she also holds the Don M. Cunningham Chair in Mechanical Engineering.
+She is an associate professor of mechanical engineering at the University of California, Berkeley, where she also held the Don M. Cunningham Chair in Mechanical Engineering.

 Education and career

 O'Connell was a high school student at Upper Darby High School in Pennsylvania.
 After being inspired by a high school engineering class, and also taking flying lessons as a high school student, O'Connell began an aerospace engineering program at Virginia Tech and then transferred to the University of Maryland, College Park, graduating in 2004.
 She earned a Ph.D. in bioengineering in 2009 from the University of Pennsylvania, supervised by Dawn Elliott.

 She was a postdoctoral researcher with Clark Hung at Columbia University from 2009 to 2013 before joining the University of California, Berkeley faculty.

 She has also held an adjunct faculty position in the Department of Orthopaedic Surgery at the University of California, San Francisco since 2017.
 At Berkeley, she was promoted to a tenured associate professorship in 2019.
 In 2021 she was named as associate dean for inclusive excellence in the UC Berkeley College of Engineering.